mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ### 3. My Insight demo presentation:

-Click  [here](http://bit.ly/mpowermemory) to see my short demo presentation on this research!
+Click  [here](http://bit.ly/mpowermemory) to see my short Insight demo presentation on this work!

 ### 4. Accessing the mPower memory game data:

 The data from the memory test is held in Synapse, Sage Bionetwork's web portal for data.
 Anyone can access it if they sign up for a Synapse account and go through a certification procedure.
-Once a user is certified, they can access the data from the memory test here: [mPowerSynapse](http://www.synapse.org/#!Synapse:syn4993293/wiki/ "mPower study data")
+Once a user is certified, they can access the data from the memory test here: [mPowerSynapse](http://www.synapse.org/#!Synapse:syn4993293/wiki/ "mPower study data").
+Note, you will need to register for a Synapse account to see anything at that link.

 Partnered with ![sage_logo.jpg]({{site.baseurl}}/images/sage_logo.jpg) and ![mpowerparkinsons.svg]({{site.baseurl}}/images/mpowerparkinsons.svg) mPower